marvelmikel/Lara-DevMe/README.md

 ### 3. Run The Installer

-Lastly, we can install voyager.
-You can do this either with or without dummy data.
+Lastly, we can setup DevMe, with or without dummy data.
-The dummy data will include 1 admin account (if no users already exists), 1 demo page, 4 demo posts, 2 categories and 7 settings.
+The dummy data will include 1 admin account login details.

-To install DevMe without dummy simply run
+To install DevMe without dummy simply run migrate

 ```bash
 php artisan migrate
 ```

-If you prefer installing it with dummy run
+If you prefer setting it up with dummy data on DB run

 ```bash
  php artisan db:seed